doodlebunnyhops/doodlebunnyhops.github.io/content/lore/quests.md

 		![monolith scripture](/images/bh/monolith_scripture.jpg)

-Location and picture of each Monotlith
+Location and picture of each Monolith

 {{< tip >}}